RATCHETING PIPE CUTTER

-This is a very easy and clean way to cut PVC pipe, however, you must have access to a plastic pipe cutter.
-These are very inexpensive tools ($10-12 each), that you can get from your local hardware store.
-There are two types:
+Plastic Pipe Cutters are a straightforward and clean way to cut PVC pipe.
+They are typically very inexpensive tools ($5-12 each) that you can get from your local hardware store.

-The only drawback to cutting with a plastic pipe cutter is the aching hand pain, since you are constantly squeezing the cutter handles together.
-Its recommended that you only use plastic pipe cutters for smaller projects with a less than 10 cuts.
-Any more than that and a handshake will be difficult to perform.
+The only drawback to cutting with a ratcheting pipe cutter is the aching hand pain since you are constantly squeezing the cutter handles together.
+It is recommended that you only use plastic pipe cutters for smaller projects with less than ten cuts.
+Any more than that, and a handshake will be challenging to perform.

-- Super messy and leaves little snowflakes everywhere
+- It can be messy and leaves little snowflakes everywhere

-A hand saw is the most common way to cut PVC pipe, but can be a little messy.
+A hand saw is the most common way to cut PVC pipe, but it can be a little messy.
 You can use almost any kind of saw, but a hacksaw is best as it gives you much more flexibility.
-To use a handsaw to cut the pipe, simply hold or clamp the pipe over the edge of a counter or workbench and use the saw on the mark where you want to cut.
-Saw in a back and forth motion, all the way through the pipe.
+To use a handsaw to cut the pipe, hold or clamp the pipe over the edge of a counter or workbench and use the saw on the mark where you want to cut.
+Saw in a back-and-forth motion all the way through the pipe.